Why Spend the Money on a Racing Shoe?

 Race shoes are for racing.

-They are not designed to be comfortable or functional, except when driving.
-They have very little arch support so not great for walking around the paddock - bring another shoe for that.
+They are designed to be comfortable and functional but only when driving.
+The shoes have very little arch support so not great for walking around the paddock - bring another shoe for that.

 A Race Shoe’s heel configuration

 The race shoe heel is weighted, rounded and pronounced.
-The thicker (compared to the sole,) heavier heel to balance and anchor their foot.
+The thicker (compared to the sole,) heavier heel is to balance and anchor the foot.
 Some race shoes have advanced technical designs with asymmetrical heels and innovative structures.
-The heels are designed for gear shifting and heel-toe movement.
+The rounded, rubber heels are designed for quick, smooth gear shifting and heel-toe movement.

 Note the cut in the top of the shoe’s back ankle profile.